cryostatio/cryostat-operator/docs/config.md

     CREDENTIALS=cryostats.operator.cryostat.io
 ```

 If custom mapping is specified, a ClusterRole must be defined and should contain permissions for all Kubernetes objects listed in custom permission mapping.
-More details: https://docs.openshift.com/container-platform/4.11/authentication/tokens-scoping.html#scoping-tokens-role-scope_configuring-internal-oauth
+This ClusterRole will give additional rules on top of [default rules](placeholder). <!-- FIXME add link after merging -->

+**Note**: Using [`Secret`](https://kubernetes.io/docs/concepts/configuration/secret/) in mapping can fail with access denied under [security protection](https://kubernetes.io/docs/concepts/configuration/secret/#information-security-for-secrets) against escalations.
+Find more details about this issue [here](https://docs.openshift.com/container-platform/4.11/authentication/tokens-scoping.html#scoping-tokens-role-scope_configuring-internal-oauth).

 The property `.spec.authProperties` can then be set to configure Cryostat to use this mapping instead of the default ones.
 ```yaml